SQL - Indexes

 CREATE UNIQUE INDEX index_name on table_name (column_name);

 A composite index is an index on two or more columns of a table.
-The basic syntax is as follows:
+Its basic syntax is as follows.

 CREATE INDEX index_name on table_name (column1, column2);